 As he describes in his lawsuit, Mr. Hernandez’s physical injuries he suffered as a direct result of TDCJ warehousing him within isolation were:

-Hernandez has serious physical ailments caused or exacerbated by his prolonged incarceration under harsh conditions in the SHU including eye and vision problems, migraine headaches, chronic back pain, and insomnia.
+Hernandez has serious physical ailments caused or exacerbated by his prolonged incarceration under harsh conditions in the SHU including eye and vision problems, migrane headaches, chronic back pain, and insomnia.

 After he filed his civil action...his physical health worsened and began to deteriorate--due to his SHU confinement.
-He was diagnosed with Hepatitis C...as a result of his hypertension and medications, he suffered swelling in both legs and feet.
+He was diagnosed with hypertension and…subsequently, Hernandez was diagnosed with Hepatitis C...as a result of his hypertension and medications, he suffered swelling in both legs and feet.
 And suffers from a soar throat and cough.

 As he describes in his lawsuit, Mr. Hernandez’s psychological injuries he suffered as a direct result of TDCJ warehousing him within isolation were: